DanRyba253/hop/README.md

 COMMANDS
   add [files]
-      Add files to the backup directory sync
+      Add files to the backup directory sync [files]
+      Without files:
-      Sync backup files
+          Sync all backup files
-      Except for files in 'ignore' directories and .git install
+          Except for files in 'ignore' directories and .git With files:
+          Sync only the specified files
+          Both actual files and their copies in the backup directory can be specified install [files]
+      Without files:
-      Install backup files into $HOME
+          Install all backup files into $HOME
-      Except for files in 'ignore' directories and .git ls
+          Except for files in 'ignore' directories and .git With files:
+          Install only the specified files
+          Both actual files and their copies in the backup directory can be specified ls
       Print information about the backup files dir
       Print the backup directory
-  prune
+  prune [files]
+      Without files:
-      Remove backup files that do not correspond to any file in $HOME and any directories that become empty as a result SPECIAL USAGE hop (with no arguments)
+          Remove all backup files that do not correspond to any file in $HOME and any directories that become empty as a result With files:
+          Remove only the backup files that are specified SPECIAL USAGE hop (with no arguments)
       Equivalent to 'hop sync -v'